 6.Left click in the center of the green region to select it.
 Adjust the radius of the region by positioning the pointer over one of the square boxes in the corner and left clicking and dragging the pointer.
 Adjust the position of the region by putting the pointer in the middle, left clicking and dragging.

 7.Select Region>Get Info...
-Record the radius of your region (and of Cas A) in pixels and also the x- and y-coordinates of the center of the region - you will need the radius in #10 below.
-Make sure it says "physical" next to each of these.
+Next to "Center" and "Radius", choose "physical" from the menu.
+Record the radius of the region (and of Cas A) in pixels and also the x- and y-coordinates of the center of the region – the radius will be used in #10 below.

 8.To find the radius of Cas A in meters, use the small angle approximation.
 Imagine the lines of sight from Cas A to Earth.
 These lines form an angle, Θ. On a Chandra image, 1 pixel corresponds to 0.5 arc seconds of angle.
 Find the angular size of the radius of Cas A in arc seconds and convert to radians.